 In 2017 Harvest Film Festival is being curated by Alexa de Ferranti and Common Ground.
 The day-long programme of fiction, documentaries, archive films and art pieces, short films and features will be launched at Lower Hewood Farm this autumn before touring to other venues around the Southwest – village halls, farms, old factories, museums, art galleries – where other communities will host their own Harvest Film Festival, followed by a harvest supper.

-The 2017 programme will be announced soon.
 If you would like to find out more about hosting your own Harvest Festival or would like to join us at Lower Hewood Farm, please do get in touch.

 THE HARVEST SHORT FILM COMPETITION

 Alongside the Harvest Film Festival, Common Ground is collaborating with Lower Hewood Farm to host a short film competition.
 This is an open call to all filmmakers from around the world, living and working in both rural and urban landscapes, to submit films under 15 minutes relating to the festival themes of farming, food and land.